Our Offerings

 Effective Tax Rate29.6%

 Yes.
-Investors in the Fund for more than one year will generally be eligible for a long-term capital gains tax rate on the capital gains achieved by the Fund.
+Investors in the Fund for more than one year generally are eligible for a long-term capital gains tax rate on the capital gains achieved by the Fund.

 Will the Fund generate unrelated business taxable income (UBTI)?